-Duccost sustains local 4 Define develop a Table of the bill sustainable development goals to manage social and environment risks Review of the Institutional mechanism on utilization of LADF, identify gaps and recommend reforms to unlock the funds and monitor its utilization Present system lacks uniform environmental and social management procedures and varies among utilities and activities and largely dependent on regulatory or funding requirements.
-Also, the current risk management mechanism is activity and utility specific and not adopted as sytem uniformly The LADF funds are underutilized due to lack of systems to identify eligible people, area and gaps in institutional mechanism, rules on responsibilities and monitoring on 1.
-2. 3.
-4. 5.
-6. 7.
-DoE to develop a ToR and mobilize the agency to review and update the policy and develop a uniform policy that addresses the specific variations of each utility- Year O Action Plan developed to update ESPP - Year 2 Updated and uniform ESPP adopted by all Implementing agencies - Year 4 Scope of work for further detailed E&S assessment based on the gaps analysis of CEIA study of Beas basin approved by (HPPCL) - Year 1 E&S baseline assessment of Beas basin with recommendation and protocols completed (HPPCL) Government Order issued for adoption of basin wide E&S Protocols and benchmarking of projects implemented by HPPCL.
+T Т Review of the Institutional mechanism on utilization of LADF, identify gaps and recommend reforms to unlock the funds and monitor its utilization Present system lacks uniform environmental and social management procedures and varies among utilities and activities and largely dependent on regulatory or funding requirements.
+Also, the current risk management mechanism is activity and utility specific and not adopted as sytem uniformly The LADF funds are underutilized due to lack of systems to identify eligible people, area and gaps in institutional mechanism, rules on responsibilities and monitoring on DoE to develop a ToR and mobilize the agency to review and update the policy and develop a uniform policy that addresses the specific variations of each utility-Year 0 Action Plan developed to update ESPP - Year 2 Updated and uniform ESPP adopted by all Implementing agencies - Year 4 Scope of work for further detailed E&S assessment based on the gaps analysis of CEIA study of Beas basin approved by (HPPCL) - Year 1 E&S baseline assessment of Beas basin with recommendation and protocols completed (HPPCL) Government Order issued for adoption of basin wide E&S Protocols and benchmarking of projects implemented by HPPCL.
 Prepare ToR and mobilise the agency (year 1) for review and analyse the LADF policy and Institutional mechanism to identify bottlenecks in achieving the objective of the LADF and develop appropriate action plan to implemented from Year 3 onwards - DoE.
 HIMURJA and HPSLDC Capacity Development for E&S risk management: 1.
 Hiring of environmental and social experts in HPSEBL, HPPTCL, DoE, HPPCL and Himurja as staff 2.
 Training need assessment, prepare training calendar including target group, and its implementation and develop the ICT tool for monitoring and creating the data HPPTCL and HPSEBL have ad-hoc arrangement to meet the requirements of funding agencies.
 HPPTCL, HIMURJA and DOE have no E&S staff.
-Need for an IT enabled dashboard for an integrated state level evidence based E&S monitoring and reporting at DOE .
-1. 2.
-3. 4.
+Need for an IT enabled dashboard for an integrated state level evidence based E&S monitoring and reporting at DOE.
 Mobilize dedicated environment specialist, social development specialist and gender specialist- Year 1 Prepare ToR and mobilize agency (year 1) for capacity needs assessment and develop HR policy and comprehensive training plan for three years for implementation.
 HPSEBL, HPTCL and DOE will hire / recruit Environmental Specialist on regular rolls (Year-1).
-DOE/ HPPCL to hire need based subject matter specialists in the areas of biodiversity, fisheries, dam safety etc. to strengthen the DoE HPPCL HPPTCL HPSEBL HIMURJA
+DOE/ HPPCL to hire need based subject matter specialists in the areas of biodiversity, fisheries, dam safety etc. to strengthen the DOE HPPCL HPPTCL HPSEBL HIMURJA